|Ordered||5 Jun 1941|

 26 Jan 1944

-The I WO was washed overboard in the North Atlantic.
+The I WO was lost overboard in the North Atlantic.
 [Oberleutnant zur See Hans Wilkening]

 Related: For more info on such losses see - Men lost from U-boats -